Cyclone Sose: New Zealand and Australia

-The remnants of Cyclone Sose were a significant factor in stormy weather over the North Island of New Zealand between April 12 and April 14.
+The remnants of Cyclone Sose were a significant factor in stormy weather experienced over the North Island of New Zealand between 12 and 14 April.
 Numerous locations received 10 to 20 cm of rainfall, and 23.0 cm of precipitation fell at Glenbervie, Northland region, in just seven hours.
 The heavy rainfall rates caused "significant" flooding of low-lying roads and farmlands in the region.
 Floodwaters inundated the township of Kaeo and entered several local businesses.
 The swollen Kaeo River temporarily rendered New Zealand State Highway 10 impassable to most vehicles at a bridge over the waterway.
 A hospital became isolated from the rest of the town.
 Further to the west, State Highway 1 was blocked by flooding at Rangiahua, as was State Highway 2 between Te Puke and Te Maunga Junction.
 At the former, the rains triggered a landslide and polluted the local supply of drinking water.
 Several residences throughout the region sustained damage.
 A 22-year-old man drowned in high waters along the Wairoa River.
 Rising waters from the Kerikeri River threatened to affect the Mission House, the nation's oldest surviving building, where staff were on standby to relocate furnishings if necessary.